This document shows how to use MFront

 function is called.

-This first approach however have however serious drawbacks:
+This first approach however has serious drawbacks:

 C++